Study Site: San Juan, Puerto Rico

 Authentic Puerto Rican food (comida criolla) can be summed up in two words: plantains and pork, usually served up with rice and beans.
 It is rarely if ever spicy, and to many visitors’s surprise has very little in common with Mexican cooking.

-Plantains are essentially savoury bananas and the primary source of starch back in the bad old days, although you will occasionally also encounter cassava and other tropical tubers.
+Plantains are essentially savoury bananas and the primary source of starch historically, although you will occasionally also encounter cassava and other tropical tubers.
 Served with nearly every meal, incarnations include:

 Mofongo: plantains mashed, fried, and mashed again, when filled up (relleno) with seafood this is probably the best-known Puerto Rican dish of them all.